Last updated on April 27, 2022

 Qualifying for Season Rewards

 First things first.
-What events and formats even qualify you for season rewards?
+To get season rewards, you have to play ranked games on the ladder.
+What events and formats even qualify for this?
 Well, there’s a couple different options.

 You can rank up and qualify for season rewards by playing either premier draft or quick draft.
 These two formats will affect your one and only limited rank, not matter which you’re playing.
 Traditional drafts and sealed events, on the other hand, aren’t ranked.